feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 The full working code for this guide can be found at [feast-dev/feast-custom-online-store-demo](https://github.com/feast-dev/feast-custom-online-store-demo).

-The process of using a custom online store consists of 4 steps:
+The process of using a custom online store consists of 6 steps:

 1. Defining the `OnlineStore` class.
 2. Defining the `OnlineStoreConfig` class.
 3. Referencing the `OnlineStore` in a feature repo's `feature_store.yaml` file.
 4. Testing the `OnlineStore` class.
+5. Update dependencies.
+6. Add documentation.

 ## 1. Defining an OnlineStore class

-### Contrib

-Generally, new online stores should go in the contrib folder and have alpha functionality tags.
-The contrib folder is designated for community contributions that are not fully maintained by Feast maintainers and may contain potential instability and have API changes.
-It is recommended to add warnings to users that the online store functionality is still in alpha development and is not fully stable.
-In order to be classified as fully stable and be moved to the main online store folder, the online store should integrate with the full integration test suite in Feast and pass all of the test cases.

 {% hint style="info" %}
 &#x20;OnlineStore class names must end with the OnlineStore suffix!
 {% endhint %}

+### Contrib online stores

+New online stores go in `sdk/python/feast/infra/online_stores/contrib/`.

+#### What is a contrib plugin?

+- Not guaranteed to implement all interface methods
+- Not guaranteed to be stable.
+- Should have warnings for users to indicate this is a contrib plugin that is not maintained by the maintainers.

+#### How do I make a contrib plugin and "official" plugin?
+To move an online store plugin out of contrib, you need:
+- Github actions (i.e `make test-python-integration`) is setup to run all tests against the online store and pass.
+- At least two contributors own the plugin (ideally tracked in our OWNERS / CODEOWNERS file).

 The OnlineStore class broadly contains two sets of methods